jimmykyalo/imageuploader/README.md

   </a>
 </p>

 > React with Django Image Editor using Toast UI and Pillow.
-Icludes saving to database and static files
+Includes saving to database and static files

 ### 🏠 [Homepage](https://github.com/jimmykyalo/imageuploader)